mezzio/mezzio/docs/book/features/modular-applications.md

 ## Making your application modular

-When using the Expressive 2.X installer, the first question asked is the installation type, which includes the options:
+When using the Mezzio 2.X installer, the first question asked is the installation type, which includes the options:

 - Minimal (no default middleware, templates, or assets; configuration only)